juanca/blog/README.md

 }
 ```

-If the `MoneyTextField` is a defined component:
+Then the `MoneyTextField` is the following defined component:

 ```
 export default function CompositionalMoneyTextField (props) {